aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.) in which case we increased the density.
 We recorded whether prey was consumed after 24 hours.

-### Question 3: Community effect experiment
+### Hypothesis 3: Community effect experiment

-Our third question had two parts: (a) how do predator species differ in their effects on the invertebrate community and ecosystem processes and (b) do predator combinations show non- additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?
+Our third hypothesis had two parts: (a) how do predator species differ in their effects on the invertebrate community and ecosystem processes and (b) do predator combinations show non- additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?
 We measured five community and ecosystem